-The global legal beauty contest at IBSA: sustainability at all levels18 June 2020
+The global legal beauty contest at IBSA: Conversation with Elisabetta Racca, Head of Legal Affairs18 June 2020

 A company’s sustainability can be measured based on three parameters: environmental, social and governance, commonly referred to together as ESG.
 These indices establish if a company’s annual CSR policy is simply a to do list (possibly with minimum investment) or if sustainability, understood as a set of values, choices and specific actions, really is a cornerstone of what the company does.
 IBSA has always taken sustainability very seriously, across all of its departments.
 As well as projects for the community and large investments to guarantee that its operations have the smallest possible environmental impact, over the years IBSA has taken particular care over elements linked to its own governance, with a view to optimising this area.

 Since 2018, the Legal Affairs Department of the Lugano-based pharmaceutical company has been included in the company’s Social Responsibility report as a tangible and intangible value-generating element.
 It was also in that year that IBSA became the first in the pharmaceutical sector to launch a digital beauty contest for making legal appointments, significantly raising the sustainability index of its governance through this decision.
 In a nutshell, the beauty contest is a competition that allows the company to select a professional after comparing their expertise and financial offer with those of others.
 It helps, in short, to apply more objectivity and awareness in choosing the professional who can ensure the best relationship between the quality of the performance sought and the spending capacity of those buying the service.
 The fact that it is digital increases its traceability and transparency.
 All this put together allows full compliance with the company’s values.
 4cLegal was the first Italian company to apply the beauty contest logic to legal procurement.